Sk-Shareef/Sql_data_warehouse_project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio projec highlights industry best practices in data engineering and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution using the **Medallion Architecture**.
+It covers the end-to-end process from raw data ingestion to generating actionable business insights using SQL Server.

 ----

 ## Project Requirements

-#### Building the Data Warehouse ( Data Engineering)

-#### Objective
+### 1. Data Engineering (Building the Data Warehouse)

+**Objective:**
-Develop a modern data warehouse using SQL Server to consolidate saled data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using SQL Server to consolidate retail data, enabling analytical reporting and informed decision-making.

-#### Specifications
+**Specifications:**
-- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources:** Utilizes the **Sample - Superstore** dataset, architected to simulate two distinct source systems (ERP and CRM) to demonstrate data integration techniques.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Architecture:** Implements a **Medallion Architecture**:
+  - **Bronze (Raw):** Landing the data exactly as it appears in the source.
+  - **Silver (Cleansed):** Standardizing data types, fixing date formats, and handling nulls.
+  - **Gold (Analytics):** Business-ready tables designed for reporting.
+- **Data Quality:** Systematic cleansing of customer segments, product categories, and transaction inconsistencies.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration:** Merging disparate datasets into a single, unified star schema.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-#### BI: Analytics & Reporting (Data Analytics)

-#### Objective
+- **Automation:** Using **Stored Procedures** to manage the ETL pipeline with built-in error handling (`TRY...CATCH`).

+### 2. Data Analytics (BI: Analytics & Reporting)

+**Objective:**
 Develop SQL-based analytics to deliver detailed insights into:
-- **Customer Behavior**
+- **Customer Behavior:** Identifying high-value segments and customer loyalty.
-- **Product Performance**
+- **Product Performance:** Analyzing category-level profitability and sub-category trends.
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+- **Sales Trends:** Tracking revenue growth and shipping efficiency across different regions.

 ----

+## Technical Stack
+- **Database:** Microsoft SQL Server
+- **Language:** T-SQL (Stored Procedures, Views, DDL/DML)
+- **Architecture:** Medallion (Bronze -> Silver -> Gold)
+- **Dataset:** Sample - Superstore Retail Data

 ## License
-This project is licensed under the [MIT License) (LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-#About Me
+## About Me
 Hi there!
 I'm **SHAREEF SHAIK**.
-I'm a student and enjoying doing on data analysis projects.
+I'm a student passionate about data engineering and analytics.
+I enjoy building data-driven solutions and exploring how raw information can be transformed into strategic business value.